 Brigadier-General S. B. Akin, MacArthur's Chief Signals Officer held discussions with Major-General Colin Simpson.
 They agreed that a Research and Control Centre to handle Signals Intelligence (Sigint) needed to be established.
 MacArthur subsequently released orders for the formation of two complementary groups:-

 1. An Intercept Organisation known initially as No. 5 Wireless Section

 2. A Research and Control Centre known as Central Bureau.

-Central Bureau was a joint American-Australian Sigint organisation which was established on 15 April 1942 under the command of Major General S. B. Akin with its headquarters based in Melbourne.
-General MacArthur advised Washington of his decision in a despatch on 1 April 1942.
+Central Bureau was a joint American-Australian Sigint organisation which was established on 6 April 1942 under the command of Major General S. B. Akin with its headquarters based in Melbourne.
+General MacArthur advised Washington of his decision in a dispatch on 1 April 1942.
 He described the role of the group as "the interception and cryptanalyzing of Japanese intelligence".
 The name Central Bureau was chosen so as to convey no information whatever to outsiders as to the nature of the work being done.

 The following personnel were absorbed into Central Bureau:-

 - The intelligence section of the former No.